-The Magnolia Projects were home to many New Orleans artists.
+The Magnolia Projects were home to many artists.
 Harold Battiste, acclaimed producer, musician, and mastermind of AFO Records, sat on his porch as a child in the 1940s and listened to jazz and R&B coming out of the Dew Drop Inn just across LaSalle Street.
-Members and followers of the Wild Magnolia Mardi Gras Indian tribe have called the projects home, as have Cash Money Records co-founders Bryan “Birdman” Williams and Ronald “Slim” Williams.
-Juvenile, a solo artist and member of the Hot Boys and UTP, made the “Nolia Clap” a national hit in 2004 (the video was filmed on location in the ’Nolia).
-Soulja Slim was raised here, recording as Magnolia Slim early in his career.
-Magnolia Shorty, Keedy Black, and Vockah Redu were among the last generation of New Orleans musicians to come out of these projects.
+Bill Sinigal, composer of the Mardi Gras classic “Second Line” and player in the Dew Drop house band, lived here for decades.
+Members of the Wild Magnolia Mardi Gras Indian tribe have called the projects home, too.

 Video from Rap-A-Lot Records.